NeverMendel/leetcode-export/README.md

 ## Login

 To download your submissions you need to log in your LeetCode account by providing the cookies.
-To log in using cookies, you need to get them from a session where you are already logged in.
+To log in using cookies, get them from an existing session.

 **Steps required**:

-- Login in your LeetCode account in your browser
+- Login in to LeetCode in the web browser
 - Open the browser's Dev Tool
 - Click on the Network tab
 - Copy the cookie header that can be found under Request Headers in any leetcode.com request.